Austin Aries: WWE (2016–2017)

 On December 18 at Roadblock: End of the Line, Aries made his WWE pay-per-view debut alongside Michael Cole and Corey Graves.
 He called the triple threat match between Rich Swann, T. J. Perkins and The Brian Kendrick.
 The following night on Raw, Aries provided commentary during the cruiserweight match.
 Aries also provided commentary alongside Graves and Mauro Ranallo on 205 Live, as well as Main Event.

-On the March 6, 2017 episode of Raw, Aries turned face by attacking WWE Cruiserweight Champion Neville during an interview with him.
+On the March 6, 2017, episode of Raw, during an in-ring interview with WWE Cruiserweight Champion Neville, Aries turned face by attacking Neville after being verbally insulted by the champion.
 On March 7, he made his 205 Live in-ring debut, defeating Tony Nese.
 On March 13, Aries defeated Ariya Daivari on his Raw in-ring debut.
 On the March 14 episode of 205 Live, Aries defeated T. J. Perkins, Akira Tozawa, The Brian Kendrick and Tony Nese in an elimination match to become the number one contender for the Cruiserweight Championship at WrestleMania 33, last eliminating Kendrick to win.
 However, Aries lost to Neville during the pre-show in the opening match.
 On the April 4 episode of 205 Live, Aries defeated Perkins, Jack Gallagher and Mustafa Ali in a fatal four-way match to earn a rematch against Neville at Payback, which he won by disqualification.
 Aries again failed to win the Cruiserweight Championship after he was defeated by Neville at Extreme Rules in a submission match.

 On July 7, 2017, Aries was released from his WWE contract.
 Initial reports stated that Aries was frustrated with his role in the company and asked to be let out of his contract, but Dave Meltzer stated that Aries apparently did not ask for his release and was said to be incredibly unpopular with WWE's writing staff and others backstage.
-In a 2019 interview, Aries confirmed that he did not ask for his release and was let go from his contract as the WWE writing staff "didn't have anything for him.
+In a 2019 interview, Aries confirmed that he did not ask for his release and was let go from his contract as the WWE writing staff "didn't have anything" for him.